-- 1. Attain a minimum 3.0 grade point average (GPA) calculated on all graduate work attempted, including any transfer credits approved in advance of enrollment in the program. - 2.
-Complete a minimum of a 36 (NE program) or 44 (FNP program) credit hours of prescribed curriculum coursework with an overall grade point average of 3.00 or better. - 3.
-Earn a minimum of 27 (NE program) or 35 (FNP program) credit hours in-residence. - 4.
-Complete all coursework within six (6) years from the date of program admission or enrollment in the graduate-level "gatekeeper" course, whichever is later. - 5.
+- 1. Admission to regular degree standing in an MSN program must be granted. - 2.
+Attain a minimum 3.0 grade point average (GPA) calculated on all graduate work attempted, including any transfer credits approved in advance of enrollment in the program. - 3.
+Complete a minimum of 34 (NE program), 35 (NI program), or 44 (FNP program) semester hours in a prescribed curriculum coursework with an overall grade point average of 3.0 or better. - 4.
+Complete all coursework within six (6) years from the date of program admission. - 5.
 Pass all departmental comprehensive examinations, and complete a thesis or major research project.